esphome/esphome-docs/components/time.rst

 ``on_time_sync`` Trigger
 ************************

-This automation can be used to run synchronize several real time clocks.
+This automation is triggered after a time source successfully retrieves the current time.
 See the :ref:`DS1307 configuration example <ds1307-config_example>` for a scenario where a network time synchronization from a home assistant server trigger a write to an external hardware real time clock chip.